 - 1 tablespoon lime juice

-May be covered and refrigerate up to 6 hours before serving.
+- May be covered and refrigerated up to 6 hours before serving.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.